A love of beautiful chocolate

 So what do you do?
 Work hard to find the solution and then set up your own company to help others of course.

-A dairy-free chocolate maker in the heart of Devon?
+A vegan chocolate maker in the heart of Devon?
 What’s not to love!

 Since relocating from Reading to Devon, Moo Free Chocolates has never looked back.

-Be it a Mini Moo Minty Bar, Bunnycomb Easter Egg or Dairy Free Fruit and Nut Bar this award-winning brand is continuing on a journey of taste, delighting customers (including the Queen of England!) around the globe.
+Be it a Vegan White Chocolate Mini Bar, Bunnycomb Easter Egg or Dairy Free Fruit and Nut Bar, this award-winning brand is continuing on a journey of taste, delighting customers (including the Queen of the United Kingdom!) around the globe.

 “It was expensive to run a business in Reading.
-Here in Devon it’s brilliant.
-People have said we must have a good sense of humour, moving a non-dairy business to Devon, but we have absolutely no regrets.”
+Here in Devon, it’s brilliant.
+People have said we must have a good sense of humour, moving a non-dairy business to Devon, but we have absolutely no regrets,” Andrea, Moo Free’s CEO told us.

-Having moved into their purpose-built factory in mid Devon in 2016, two years later they’ve built and opened another factory on the other side of the road.
-Growth is rapid in the UK, across Europe, USA and Australia, with exports now accounting for 40 per cent of turnover.
+Within two years of moving into their purpose-built factory in mid-Devon in 2016, they had built and opened another factory on the other side of the road.